Black Friday Offer: 10% off with promo code BF2024 Learn more

 8. To monitor the progress of your flow, go to “My Flows” and choose the flow you created.
 At the bottom, there will be a tab displaying the 28-day run history.
 If the status is marked as “succeeded,” then your flow has been working without any errors.

-Creating a Cloud Flow using Desk365 Connector
+Creating a cloud flow using Desk365 Connector

 You can also create a cloud flow using a connector.
 For this example, we will see how to use the Desk365 connector and how to establish automated workflows connecting Desk365 with other third-party applications such as Asana.